Bullet Journaling is something you may or may not heard of! If you are the type that likes to keep a journal, I'd suggest you read on!

 Having a holiday party at the barn!
 Deck The Stalls is something that we have done almost every year since we started our lesson program.
 It is a celebration of the holidays with our customers and a way to get the barn decorated for the holiday season.

-It is the season to begin to think about Christmas cards.
 If you are a horse owner, I'm sure you would love to include your horse or horses on your holiday cards.
 But sometimes, that's easier said than done!
 Here are some tips.

 Hard to believe that Thanksgiving is right around the corner.
 Where did the year go?
 I can think of many things that I'm thankful for in this Thanksgiving season, family, friends, our family farm.
 What about the horses though?